 Unfortunately not.
 The blood test is the last step in donor screening because we need to receive the first donation within 30 days of the test being done.
 Also, there are some tests we require that are rarely done during the prenatal period.

 We are not able to earmark milk from a particular donor to go to a specific place.
 Our first priority is to provide donor milk to the most fragile babies.
 When you donate, you are increasing the overall supply of milk, which helps babies everywhere.

 All donor milk is pasteurized in order to eliminate bacteria or other infecting organisms that may have been present.
 A small percentage of nutritional and immunological properties is destroyed by pasteurization, but pasteurized milk retains many of its most beneficial qualities.
 It contains many special properties that cannot be duplicated by commercial milk formulas.

 Are milk donors paid?

 We do not offer financial reimbursement.
-We are happy to send breast milk storage bags to any donor who would like them.
-We cover all the costs of donor screening and shipping the milk.
+However, we are happy to send breast milk storage bags to any donor who would like them.
+We also cover all the costs of donor screening and shipping the milk.

 Is my donation tax-deductible?

 The IRS does not allow a deduction for any kind of human tissue.
 You can deduct the cost of your breast pump and bags if you purchased them yourself.